The-Pattern-Hunter/Research_Methodology/README.md

 This course draws inspiration from:
 - Students at Kuchinda College who deserve world-class education
-- Western Odisha's rich biodiversity that teaches universal principles
+- Odisha's rich biodiversity that teaches universal principles
 - The "Pattern Hunters" philosophy of concrete-to-abstract learning
 - Osho's teachings on consciousness and non-duality
 - Every researcher who asks "Can we understand this systematically?"